A Robust $\widetilde{\mathcal{O}}(1/\sqrt{T})$ Rate for Unprojected TD Learning with Linear Function Approximation

 \section{Abstract}

-We investigate the finite-time convergence properties of Temporal Difference (TD) learning with linear function approximation, a cornerstone algorithm in reinforcement learning.
-While prior work has established convergence guarantees, these results typically rely on the assumption that each iterate is projected onto a bounded set or that the learning rate is set according to the unknown strong convexity constant---conditions that are both artificial and do not match the current practice.

-In this paper, we challenge the necessity of such assumptions and present a refined analysis of TD learning.
-We show that the simple projection-free variant converges with a rate of $\tilde{\mathcal{O}}(\frac{\norm{\btheta^*}^2_2}{\sqrt{T}})$, even in the presence of Markovian noise.
+We investigate the finite-time convergence properties of Temporal Difference (TD) learning with linear function approximation, a cornerstone of reinforcement learning.
+We are interested in the so-called ``robust'' setting, where the convergence guarantee does not depend on the potential function's minimal curvature.
+While prior work has established convergence guarantees in this setting, these results typically rely on the artificial assumption that each iterate is projected onto a bounded set.
+Removing such a condition was left as an open problem by Bhandari et al. (COLT'18), hypothesizing the need for additional ``regularity conditions''.
+In this paper, we show that the simple unprojected TD(0) converges with a rate of $\widetilde{\mathcal{O}}\left(\frac{\norm{\btheta^*}^2_2}{\sqrt{T}}\right)$ in expectation, even in the presence of Markovian noise.
+We do not require an additional regularity condition, but only a minor polylog correction to the learning rate.
 Our analysis reveals a novel self-bounding property of the TD updates and exploits it to guarantee bounded iterates.